anebz/cloud/Certifications/aws_data_anaytics_specialty.md

   * Firehose: near real-time, min.
 1min
 * Data stream, you must manage scaling yourself
   * Firehose: automatic scaling
-* Data stream, you get for 1-365 days
-  * Firehose: no data storage
-* Data stream, Lambda can be used additionally to insert data to a destination
-  * Firehose: serverless data transformation with lambda
 * Data streams, has a configurable data rentention of between 1 and 365 days
   * Firehose: 24h data retention